Goddard

 The Goddard experimental vehicle is a precursor to Blue Origins suborbital New Shepard vertical take-off, vertical-landing vehicle designed to take a small number of astronauts on a sub-orbital journey into space.
 Goddard seems to be comparable to NASAs DC-X prototype.

 No technical details are currently known.
-Goddard is powered by nine engines, which use probably monopropellant Hydrogenperoxide (H2O2) as fuel.
+Goddard was powered by nine engines, which used probably monopropellant Hydrogenperoxide (H2O2) as fuel.

 The first flight in November 2006 reached a hight of about 100 m, followed by a soft landing on the concrete launch pad.
-Later flights will expand the flight envelope.
+Later flights expanded the flight envelope.

 No: Type: Date LS Payload